OLEANDER / SIGILS

 It fell back on itself, turning end over end as it dropped from the sky; an electric blue plume of smoke left at the vertex of its climb, another throaty growl swelling as it dove back toward my van like a great bird of prey having looped into attack trajectory with an effortless pirouette.

-I felt gut-punched; panting, nerves tingling from the unconscious demon fear my mind had thrown down into my heart, an unwarranted, self-defeating emotion for a man committed to walk heavy in the heartland of spirits.
-I slid my foot off the gas pedal and coasted onto the fast lane shoulder of the road; scatter gravel over dusty packed clay.
+I felt gut-punched, panting, nerves tingling from the unconscious demon fear my mind had thrown into my heart, an unwarranted, self-defeating emotion for a man committed to walk heavy in the heartland of spirits.
+I slid my foot off the gas pedal and coasted onto the fast lane shoulder of the road, scatter gravel over dusty packed clay.
 Each passing car created a highway speed slipstream pulled at the van, rocking me, tugging at me to get back out onto the blacktop and continue on my way.

-The plane continued to swoop, roll and loop; plowing its mid-air field deep with insecticide and high octane exhaust that settled to the ground and wafted steadily back across the highway’s center-divide stand of oleander hedge, giving each shrub, in turn, the appearance of smoldering, like the burning bush that was ablaze, and yet not consumed, on Ararat.
+The plane continued to swoop, roll and loop, plowing its mid-air field deep with insecticide and high-octane exhaust that settled to the ground and wafted steadily back across the highway's center-divide stand of oleander hedge, giving each shrub, in turn, the appearance of smoldering, like the burning bush that was ablaze, and yet not consumed, on Ararat.

 And I still do.